maharship07/Tower-Defense-Game/M5 Test Writeup.md

     gettingMoneyTest():
         This test will repeatedly hit the enemy with damage and then if it has no health remaining, the player will be able to get money to continue playing the game.

+Terry Ma:

+    testTowerInterfaceAbstraction():
+         This test ensures that towers declared of the type interface work properly with regards to their location.
+It does this by instantiating certain instances.

+    testEnemyHealthPercentage():
+         This test tests whether the enemies health percentages update accordingly with respect to their new health.
+The deltas are 0.02 to ensure no major floating point error occurs